mcspach/CIT93/024-modules/README.md

-# Week 11

-This was alot of fun.
-I have never had the chance to use localStorage, but have always been interested in making use of it.

-Im curious about the end, you mentioned that we had previously been working with volatile data and now we are working with persisent data by making use of localStorage.
-Im guessing the terms have a wide range of meanings, and that local storage is somewhere in the middle of volatile and persistent... is that correct or am I misinderstanding the vocab?
+#Week 11 Refactor with Modules

+Question:
+Why are you imorting the various JS files into your html?
+Isnt the whole point of modules that you only need to import the main.js, and all other code will come along with it?

+What if we ended up with 900 js files, are we going to import every single one into every single html file?
+I have only added main.js as an html import thoughout this excercise and never had trouble because of it.
+By importing the necessary code in the js import statements, I believe we are illiminating the need to import into the html.

+Please correct me if I misunderstand something about this!